aqib1/CurrencyConvertor/README.md

 4- For currency conversion and vat validation two different free API used, Those API are connected using Netflix-Feign declarative HTTP client which is also the part of Spring cloud technology.

 5- For cache H2-Database used as in memory database.
-To avoid any dirty reads/write, phantom reads, repeated reads, Java 7 ReadWriteReenterentLock is used.
+To avoid any dirty reads/write, phantom reads, repeated reads, Java ReadWriteReenterentLock is used.

+6- Controller advice is written to handle exception and send respective response.

+7- Spring AOP is used to logging each method enterence and exit.

+8- Spring scheduler is writter to schedule cache refresher with a specific time interval.

 # Currency Converter
 Currency Converter API consists on two API's